Gul Panag: Social activism

 Gul Panag runs the Colonel Shamsher Singh Foundation, an NGO that works towards a variety of causes including gender equality, education and disaster management.
 She served on the advisory board of the Wockhardt Foundation.
 She also participated in the India Against Corruption movement.
 She ran at the Delhi Half Marathon in November 2010, but endured eve teasing (sexual harassment) from male runners at the event.
 She later remarked that the attitude of men in Delhi needed to change and that the city was unsafe for women.

 Political career

+Panag joined the Aam Aadmi Party in March 2014.
 She was the Aam Aadmi Party candidate from Chandigarh for 2014 Indian general election.
 She came on third position with 1,08,679 votes, while Kirron Kher won the election with 1,91,362 votes.
+Later she distanced herself from the party's mainstream political activities and resigned from the party in June 2021.

 Other interests

 She is a half-marathon runner, a biker, and a certified pilot.
 She debuted on the racing track at the Mahindra Racing's all new M4Electro at the circuit de Calafat in Catalonia, Spain.

 A health activist and fitness advocate Gul Panag, co-founded health and fitness startup MobieFit in 2017.

 Gul Panag is also a director at Tittar Lodge Productions Private Limited, which provides digital, tailor-made TV content, film and documentary content.